ErpNetDocs/info/legal/platform-terms-of-use.md

 ### 9.7.
 Overdue Charges

-If any invoiced amount is not received by ERP.net by the due date, then without limiting ERP.net’s rights or remedies, (a) those charges may accrue late interest at the rate of 1.5% of the outstanding balance per month, or the maximum rate permitted by law, whichever is lower, and/or (b) ERP.net may condition future renewals and Order Forms on payment terms, shorter than those specified in this section.
+If any invoiced amount is not received by ERP.net by the due date, then without limiting ERP.net’s rights or remedies, (a) those charges may accrue late interest at the rate of 1.5% of the outstanding balance per month, or the maximum rate permitted by law, whichever is lower, and/or (b) ERP.net may condition future renewals and Subscription Orders on payment terms, shorter than those specified in this section.

 ### 9.8.
 Suspension of Service and Acceleration